 What Causes Burning Feet?

 There are several reasons why people experience burning feet, and while some are inconsequential, others signify a more serious problem that requires immediate medical attention.
-Common causes of burning feet include:
+Common causes of paresthesia include:

 - Nerve damage

 - Blood disorders

 - Circulatory disorders

 Many people experience pins and needles at the end of a long day.
 This is particularly true for people who are overweight and spend long periods of time on their feet.
 This condition can sometimes interfere with sleep, which is a more serious problem.
 Circulatory conditions and nerve disorders such as neuropathy can also cause burning feet.

 Your doctor will start with a physical exam and ask you questions about your symptoms, the type of shoes you wear, and your medical history.
 Through a physical exam and an analysis of your history, your doctor will be able to make a diagnosis.
 X-rays and other diagnostic imaging tests—such as CT scans, ultrasounds, and MRI scans—may be used to rule out injuries, nerve entrapment, soft-tissue masses, and trauma, among other things.
 Skin samples may be taken for biopsy, especially if symptoms suggest a skin condition.
 Some skin conditions, such as athlete’s foot and eczema, can cause the skin to burn.
 Your doctor may also take samples of your blood and urine to rule out other medical conditions such as diabetes, gout, or rheumatoid arthritis.
 Often your primary care physician will refer you to a specialist—such a neurologist, an endocrinologist, a dermatologist, an allergist, or a rheumatologist for—further evaluation.

 Once you see your doctor about your burning feet, he or she will be able to create an appropriate treatment plan for you.
 Treatment may be as simple as changing your footwear, or it may involve systemic medication to correct the primary cause of your condition.